Ali Khamenei: Baháʼí Faith

-Relationship with the press
+Interaction with the press

 In 2000, he was listed by the Committee to Protect Journalists as "one of the top ten enemies of the press and freedom of expression", and was named to the Time 100 in 2007.
 Opposition journalists Ahmad Zeidabadi, Mohsen Sazegara, Mohammad Nourizad and Akbar Ganji were arrested and investigated for spreading critical articles containing unproven charges against Khamenei's policies as the leader and some organizations.
-According to the Iran's Press Law "spreading rumors and lies and distorts the words of others" is not allowed.
+According to Iran's Press Law "spreading rumors and lies and distorts the words of others" is not allowed.
 Also, according to the law, "spreading libel against officials, institutions, organizations and individuals in the country or insulting legal or real persons who are lawfully respected, even by means of pictures or caricatures" is not allowed.